 Norplex-Micarta has been producing thermoset tubes for various demanding applications for more than 50 years.
 Resin systems based on epoxy, melamine, and silicone are commonly ran in our Postville, Iowa facility.
 These and other resin chemistries are often modified with additives to provide even more functionality for designers and engineers looking for a material solution for demanding applications.
 Reinforcements are even more varied.
 Glass, carbon, natural and synthetic reinforcements are all possible.

-Production of tubes is co-located with production of pre-preg.
-All of these processes are conducted under a quality management system that is ISO 9001 certified, on equipment that is routinely updated with the latest in control technology.
+The production of our filament wound tube materials is co-located with production of prepreg tubes.
+All of these processes are conducted under a quality management system that is ISO 9001 certified on equipment that is routinely updated with the latest in control technology.

-With more than 50 standard grades of tubes, and nearly infinite amount of customization options, composite tube materials can seem overwhelming.
-Norplex-Micarta has dedicated application and material development engineers to support material selection, application development, prototyping, and customization to support designers and engineers.
+With more than 50 standard grades of tubes and a virtually infinite amount of customization options, prepreg and filament wound tube materials can seem overwhelming.
+Norplex-Micarta has dedicated application and material development engineers to support material selection, application development, prototyping, and customization for your project.

 Would one of these material options be more suitable for your project?
 Perhaps one of these forms would allow for a prototype to be produced economically and with a quicker turnaround compared to other options?